 Blondies have become incredibly popular in the last 20 years.
-In fact, just like my classic cheesecake recipe, we used make them as a dessert at one of the popular restaurants that I used to work at.
-They take on a different flavor due to the use of white chocolate, vanilla and brown sugar.
+In fact, just like my classic cheesecake recipe, we used to make them as a dessert at one of the popular restaurants that I used to work at.
+They take on a different flavor due to the use of white chocolate, vanilla, and brown sugar.
 They are delicious and ridiculously addicting, especially after topping off with ice cream and caramel.

 Blondies traditionally are more of a thick gooey cake batter that pushes the flavors of vanilla and caramel forward while still mixing in white chocolate chunks and nuts.
 Once it’s cooked it appears blonde in color which obviously is attributed to the name, blondies.

 I personally believe the addition of white chocolate is a necessity as you would really need to load it up with vanilla for those rich flavors to come forth.
 This is in my professional opinion.